 Why am I seeing an error that reads, “API: (E00027) The transaction was unsuccessful”?

 This problem is likely caused by required fields in your Authorize.Net account that users are not filling out in your form.
 This could be because there is no corresponding field in your form for this information, or because you have not marked the field as required and users are skipping over it.

 To see the required fields for your Authorize.Net account, log in to your dashboard and go to Account » Settings in the left sidebar menu.
 Then look for Transaction Format Settings and click on Payment Form.

 Here, you’ll see a list of all the available payment fields for Authorize.Net.
 Required fields will have a check in the Required column.

 If there are any fields here that you do not want to require for customers, you can uncheck them and save your settings by clicking the Submit button at the bottom of the screen.
 Otherwise, make sure you have the proper corresponding fields in your form, that they’re mapped to your Authorize.Net account, and that you’ve marked them as required in the Field Options panel.

 For more help with this error, please contact Authorize.Net’s support team.

 That’s it!
 You can now set up Authorize.Net payments with WPForms.

-Now that you’ve set up an order form, would you like to see more about how your entries will look and work?
+Now that you know how to set up an order form, would you like to learn more about how your entries will look and work?
 Be sure to check out our complete guide to form entries for all of the details.